Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Results

-For GRB afterglows, the kinetic energy of the jet is found via afterglow modelling which typically assumes an outflow with a uniform energy distribution \citep[e.g.][]{fong2015}.
+For GRB afterglows, the kinetic energy of the jet is found via afterglow modelling which typically assumes an outflow with a uniform, or top-hat, energy distribution \citep[e.g.][]{fong2015}.
 The results of our simulations show that the jets that produce GRB afterglows do not have a uniform energy profile, and that orientation through both $\theta$ and $\phi$ can change the kinetic energy inferred from simple afterglow models.
-For GRB afterglows with $\nu_m<\nu<\nu_c$ the peak flux is $F_p\propto {E_{\rm k}}^{(3+p)/4}$, where $F_p$ is the afterglow peak flux, $E_{\rm k}$ is the kinetic energy, and $p$ is the power-law distribution index for accelerated electrons \citep{sari1998}.
+For GRB afterglows with $\nu_m<\nu<\nu_c$ the peak flux is $F_p\propto {E_{\rm k}}^{(3+p)/4}$, where $F_p$ is the afterglow peak flux, $E_{\rm k}$ is the kinetic energy, and $p$ is the power-law distribution index for accelerated electrons \citep{sari1998} -- note that we ignore the dependence on the ambient medium density, $n$, and the microphysical parameters, $\varepsilon_B$ and $\varepsilon_e$ as these quantities are fixed for our sample.
 Figure \ref{fig:ekinetic} shows the kinetic energy distribution, as inferred by a distant observer and weighted for a randomly oriented source with inclination $\iota\leq\theta_\gamma$, for each of our jet simulations in comparison to the observed kinetic energy distribution for the population of short GRBs as listed in \cite{fong2015}.
 The afterglow lightcurves were calculated assuming a fiducial efficiency for $\gamma$-rays of $\eta=0.15$, where the energy in the jet is $E = E_\gamma + E_{\rm k}$, with $E_\gamma$ being the energy radiated in $\gamma$-rays.
 The dashed histogram shows the distribution assuming an efficiency, $\eta=0.85$, resulting in a lower typical energy distribution as more energy is lost via the GRB.
-The dash-dotted lines show the isotropic equivalent kinetic energy for each of our jets assuming that all of the injected energy is contained within a solid angle section defined by the jet structure core angle listed in Table \ref{tab:profiles}.
+The dash-dotted lines show the isotropic equivalent kinetic energy for each of our jets, calculated assuming the core angle listed in Table \ref{tab:profiles} contains all of the initial jet energy.
 The logarithmic kinetic energy distribution inferred from a single jet model covers $\sim$third of the observed short GRB population.
 As we have artificially fixed the $\gamma$-ray efficiency for the entire emitting region, our distribution is likely significantly narrower than one with a more realistically determined efficiency e.g., $\eta(\theta,\phi)$, that varies according to local conditions across the jet's surface.